SAP/spartacus-docs/_pages/dev/performance/performance-best-practices.md

   - Check browser support for WebP and AVIF formats before using them.
   - Provide fallback options for browsers that do not support WebP or AVIF formats.
 - Select the correct compression level for your images to balance image quality and file size.
+  - Use lossy compression for photographs and images with gradients.
+  - Use lossless compression for images with text, sharp edges, or when quality cannot be compromised.
 - Use CDN services that support WebP and AVIF formats to deliver images to users.
 - Use vector graphics (SVG) for simple images and icons, which can be scaled without losing quality and have smaller file sizes compared to raster images.
+- Use CSS techniques to create simple shapes and icons instead of using images.
+This can reduce the number of image files needed and improve loading times.

 ## CDN Recommendations